bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 ### delete Operator

-Deleting an array element leaves a “hole” in the array and does not change the array’s length.
+Deleting an array element leaves a “hole " in the array and does not change the array’s length.
 The resulting array is sparse.

 ### void Operator